Examining the Evidence on Contraceptive Misinformation and Disinformation (MDI)

 How can research help address contraceptive MDI?

-More high-integrity information is not the (only) answer to counter healthcare MDI.
+More high-integrity information is not the only answer to counter healthcare MDI.
 Putting information in the right places, including among trusted messengers, is key to any intervention.

 Researchers, clinicians, and others invested in uprooting contraceptive MDI must seriously consider people’s lived experiences with contraception, including with side effects.
 Otherwise, distrust and contraceptive MDI will continue to flourish.